robertbenjamin/blog/_posts/2015-08-25-tony-hawk-of-yesteryear.md

 How many skills and talents are going to waste because the technology they rely on hasn’t been invented yet, or isn’t yet popular?
 How many god-like hover bike riders are there right now that think they aren’t good at anything?
 Or holo-pianists or multi-dimensional photographers or internal speech artists or AI therapists?

 And for that matter, how many skill-sets are antiquated and gone, skill-sets that certain people would have been extraordinary at?
-Why are people judged on how remarkable they are at whatever arbitrary talents exist and are viewed as desirable during their lifetime?
+Why are people judged on how remarkable they are at whatever arbitrary talents exist and are viewed as desirable or valuable during their lifetime?